nuki-susanti/Road-Crash-Analysis/README.md

 # Objective

-The objective of this road safety analysis to help analyse the influential factors causing traffic accidents, locate accident hot-spots and perform classification supervised machine learning to predict accident severity.
+The objective of this road safety analysis to help analyse the influential factors causing traffic accidents, locate accident hot-spots and perform supervised machine learning for predicting accident severity.
 Finally, analysis results and findings are presented using Tableau.
 This analysis is therefore divided into two parts:
-1. Part 1: Data mining
+1. Part 1: Data exploration
-2. Part 2: Data modelling
+2. Part 2: Data modeling

 # Data